yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apibuilder.md

 ![API from Model](/Images/api_mgmt_overview/api-builder-model-to-api.png)

-Watch this video to learn how to connect to a database and create a CRUD API based on it:
+Watch this video to learn how to connect to a database and create a CRUD API based on it.

 {{< youtube i5euq6UCGPo >}}